Low Bridges Strikes:

 Drivers failing to measure the height of their vehicle

-According to a survey conducted by Network Rail, 43% of lorry drives admitted they did not know the size of their vehicle
+According to a survey conducted by Network Rail, 32% of lorry drivers admitted they did not know the size of their vehicle

 If a driver doesn't know the height of their vehicle before heading out on a journey, this makes any road signage stating the maximum height permitted under a bridge redundant.

 With the Low Bridge Alerting System, the driver doesn't need to know the height of the trailer their tractor is attached to, as it has already been inputted at installation.
-With no driver input needed, this means they can focus on their driving and let this innovative solution alert them when a low bridge is nearby, helping to stop bridge strikes from occuring.
+With no driver input needed, this means they can focus on their driving and let this innovative solution alert them when a low bridge is nearby, helping to stop bridge strikes from occurring.

 An estimated 10-20% of crashes are fatigue-related.

 Falling asleep at the wheel can see drivers travelling hundreds of metres without knowing it, so it's no surprise that low bridge collisions are a frequent consequence of this behaviour.

 DDAI reduces the risk of collisions caused by tiredness by alerting the driver when they're showing signs of fatigue.
 This helps to stop bridge strikes from happening as the device making the driver aware of their state encourages them to stop and take a break, preventing a bridge strike.

 In addition to this, tired drivers often have their judgement impaired or may not see signage at all so the in-cab alerts from LBAS makes the driver aware of the potential danger in front of them.

 Lack of route planning or diversions